-In this type of surgery, only part of your breast is removed.
 You will need radiotherapy treatment afterwards.
 This will help reduce the risk of the cancer coming back in the breast.

 There are different types of breast-conserving surgery.
 You will have a scar after this kind of surgery.
-The scar may not be directly over the cancer.
+The scar may not be directly over the cancer - It depends on where the tumour is and which type of surgery you have.
+Your surgeon can tell you more about this.